School Community

 It take a village to educate a child.
 Parents, teachers, administrators, students, other school board members, retirees, farmers, and other patrons whom do not have kids in the district all play a vital role in making our school district successful.

 Parental involvement is the most important aspect and key to educating kids.
-I am committed to exploring additional ways to meaningfully engage parents in the schools through study groups, and volunteer opportunities for extra-curricular activities.
-Finally, coming out of the pandemic, the school district needs to re-engage parents and others to come back to school and volunteer.
+I continue to exploring additional ways to meaningfully engage parents in the schools through study groups, and volunteer opportunities for extra-curricular activities.

 I recognize there are other groups of people that play a vital role in making the Wright City School district successful.